thermohub/thermofun/README.md

 ## Build and Run ThermoFun GUI on Windows 10

 * Make sure you have git installed.
 If not, install it on Windows: https://git-scm.com/download/win.
-* To download ThermoFun source code C:/git/THERMOFUN using a Windows Command Prompt execute
+* To download ThermoFun source code, using Windows Command Prompt go to C:/git/THERMOFUN and execute

 ```
 git clone https://bitbucket.org/gems4/thermofun.git